StreetSupport/wmht/content/designing-out-homelessness/_index.md

 ---
 content:
   body: >-
-    The WMCA Homelessness Taskforce’s strategic objective is to design out homelessness,  in all its forms, and to promote sustainable and meaningful INclusion for all citizens.
+    The WMCA Homelessness Taskforce’s strategic objective is to design out homelessness,  in all its forms, and to promote sustainable and meaningful inclusion for all citizens.

-    The Taskforce considers that  this ambitious objective can only be achieved through a shared cross sectoral approach to tackling structural inequalities focussing on how service systems respond to people’s needs and how service systems inter-relate with each other.
+    The Taskforce considers that  this ambitious objective can only be achieved through a shared cross-sectoral approach to tackling structural inequalities focussing on how service systems respond to people’s needs and how service systems interrelate with each other.

   heading: Designing out Homelessness
 resources: